mohd-amaan1/Prescripto/README.md

 ### 📄 About

-* Overview of Prescripto’s vision and advantages.
+* Overview of Medisure’s vision and advantages.
 * Section: *Why Choose Us?*

   * Fast & Efficient Booking.